 Romantic Pizza with Asparagus, Parma Ham and Sun Blush Tomatoes

-Share this heart shaped pizza for a really cosy meal.
+Share this heart shaped pizza for a really cosy meal around the dining table.

 Makes 1 large pizza to share